yo-yo-yo-jbo/hotkeyz/README.md

 - Re-registering the hotkey again by calling [RegisterHotKey](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-registerhotkey) one more time.

 While I'd never put this in "production code", the rate of typing makes it barely noticable, so this works well.

+The other thing I had to take care of is not blocking - I intend on keylogging for a user-defined amount of milliseconds, so I use the [PeekMessage](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-peekmessagea) WinAPI to not block - I do poll if there are no messages to be processed.
+Note that I have to perform it from my own thread since the `WM_HOTKEY` Window Messages are going to only arrive to my thread message queue, as stated in MSDN.

+## The code
+I ended up coding a single file `Hotkeyz.c`, but I uploaded the Visual Studio 2019 project here.
+You can easily re-implement in PowerShell or compile it as a DLL instead of an executable.
+However, I bear no responsibility on how this is going to be used.

+Stay tuned,

+Jonathan Bar Or